Oct 3, 2022 - Nov 7, 2022

 Does your compassion include yourself?

 Many of us realize that when our compassion does not include our self it is not sustaining, and we risk burnout.
 We offer support, understanding and patience to our friends (or clients, patients, customers) when they make a mistake or experience difficulties.
 We acknowledge and validate their feelings; we support and encourage them, we help them to feel stronger, so they heal or become more confident in overcoming their challenges.
 In addition, we forgive others for many things, but not our own shortcomings.
 We have unrealistic expectations of ourselves and when we fail from our high standard, we criticise ourselves harshly hoping for a better performance that may or may not come.
 Depriving ourselves of our own compassion makes us more needy, lonely and vulnerable.
-The practice of compassion is a super strength where we become self-sufficient, resilient, with an open heart that is sustaining ourselves, where we feel more connected and engaged.
+The practise of compassion is a super strength where we become self-sufficient, resilient, with an open heart that is sustaining ourselves, where we feel more connected and engaged.

 Mindfulness + Self-Compassion